simul/simul.github.io/changelist.md

 Version 4.3
 ---
+Mon 16 Nov : No need for struct size check more than once.
+Fri 13 Nov : Small fix
+Fri 13 Nov : UnityMemoryInterface compile fix.
+Fri 13 Nov : Update UnityMemoryInterface to use size_t.
 Fri 13 Nov : Memory tracking uses size_t which is 64-bit, not int which is 32-bit and overflows.
 Wed 11 Nov : Fix WindowUpdater recompile.
 Tue 10 Nov : Fix release.properties